amoghub/Field-Class/README.md

 The Weight() function has 4 parameters, each being an integer coordinate corresponding to a location within the Field object.
 The coordinates are read as (X1, Y1, X2, Y2), which makes a total of 2 pairs.
 The 2 pairs can be seen as the two corners of a 2D array within the Field object, and the result of the function is the sum of every element within the 2D array (See example for demonstration).

-Weight is done in O(1) time, and all precomputation is done via the constructors.

 Weight Example:

 Let us make a Field object X, which has the values: